 When I’m not coaching my awesome clients, you might catch me performing on Broadway, on the radio, or in concert venues throughout New York City.
-Or I might be writing a new song or musical, doing CrossFit or binge-watching my favorite shows (currently New Girl, Ozark and Suits..don’t judge!). #teamharvey
+Or I might be writing a new song or musical, playing with my dog Zoey or waiting for Wednesday nights so I can watch Suits..don’t judge!). #teamharvey

 I don’t like to be #pigeonholed.
 I believe our talents are a privilege and a gift, and I’m committed to using mine everyday to generate joy and abundance for myself and others.

 So, I can’t wait to show you how to do the same!